jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 * Do not put independent applications or applications managed by different teams in the same repo.

-* [Day 1 Operations](https://github.com/redhat-developer/kam/tree/master/docs/journey/day1) are actions that users take to bootstrap a GitOps configuration and on how to set up GitOps and Sealed Secret.
+* [Day 1 Operations](https://github.com/redhat-developer/kam/tree/master/docs/journey/day1) are actions that users take to bootstrap a GitOps configuration and on how to set up GitOps and Sealed Secrets.
 * [Day 2 Operations](https://github.com/redhat-developer/kam/tree/master/docs/journey/day2) are actions that users take to change a GitOps system.

 Using continuous delivery approach and tool like ArgoCD, the deployment of all the components is controlled